The purpose of library preservation is to ensure the present and future use of information in whatever form it has been recorded.

 Make a Wishlist Gift

 Gifts to the University Libraries Preservation Unit provide our team with the resources to keep our collections in peak condition.
-If you wish to support a specific preservation project, the Legacy of Books Wishlist features the Libraries’ greatest needs.
+If you wish to support a specific preservation project, the Legacy of Books Wishlist features the University Libraries’ greatest needs.

 Every contribution helps protect our collective history.